Drawing and its effects on your brain: maybe this will push you more into making art

 7 Min Read

 I will explain why you should start making art for your well-being, to have a better, more serene, more fun, more interesting, and more stimulating life, and to quickly improve your intelligence.
 The benefits of drawing on the brain are not a myth; rather, they are truly tangible.
+There are numerous responses to the question, including: Why should I begin drawing and painting?

 “Not for fame, not for money, but for yourself.”